etorreborre/registry/doc/motivation.md

   in  if check n then squared else 0
 ```

 So functions are like boxes inside boxes inside boxes,... and the top-level box is totally sealed.
-This is fantastic for modularity because this hides low-level information.
+This is fantastic
+for modularity because this hides low-level information.

 #### The problem

-This is also disastrous for reuse because we sometimes want to open the box, rearrange slightly the inside,and shut the box again.
+This is also disastrous for reuse because we sometimes want to open the box, rearrange slightly the inside, and shut the box again.
 Really?
 Yes.

 ##### Encoders